Arab conquest of Egypt: Crossing the Egyptian border

 The messenger, Uqba ibn Amir, caught up with Amr at Rafah, a little short of the Egyptian frontier.
 Guessing what might be in the letter, Amr ordered the army to quicken its pace.
-Turning to Uqbah, Amr said that he would receive the caliph's letter from him when the army had halted after the day's journey.
-Uqbah, unaware of the contents of the letter, agreed and marched along with the army.
-The army halted for the night at Shajratein, a little valley near the city of El Arish, which Amr knew to be beyond the Egyptian border.
+Turning to Uqba, Amr said that he would receive the caliph's letter from him when the army had halted after the day's journey.
+Uqba, unaware of the contents of the letter, agreed and marched along with the army.
+The army halted for the night at Shajratein, a little valley near the city of Arish, which Amr knew to be beyond the Egyptian border.
 Amr then received and read Umar's letter and went on to consult his companions as to the course of action to be adopted.
 The unanimous view was that as they had received the letter on Egyptian soil, they had permission to proceed.

-When Umar received the reply, he decided to watch further developments and to start concentrating fresh forces at Madinah that could be dispatched to Egypt as reinforcements.
-On Eid al-Adha, the Muslim army marched from Shajratein to El Arish, a small town lacking a garrison.
+When Umar received the reply, he decided to watch further developments and to start concentrating fresh forces at Medina that could be dispatched to Egypt as reinforcements.
+On Eid al-Adha, the Muslim army marched from Shajratein to Arish, a small town lacking a garrison.
 The town put up no resistance, and the citizens offered allegiance on the usual terms.